 JOINT AWARDS

-On June 1, 1971, the Council of Actors' Equity Association established what is now known as the Paul Robeson Committee and designated Frederick O'Neal as Chair.
-The committee resolved to present an award to an individual or organization that best leverages theatre to go beyond the stage to enact their commitment to the freedom of expression and conscience, their belief in the artist’s responsibility to society and their dedication to the betterment of humankind.
-The Robeson is the only award jointly administered by Actors' Equity Association and Actors' Equity Foundation.
+On June 1, 1971, the National Council of Actors' Equity Association established what is now known as the Paul Robeson Award Committee with Frederick O’Neal, the first African-American president of Actors’ Equity Association, as Chair.
+The committee resolved to present an award to an individual, group or organization that best reflects the spirit of Paul Robeson and his legacy.
+The Paul Robeson Award recognizes the ongoing work in our communities to leverage theatre beyond the stage and enact a commitment to the freedom of expression and conscience for all.
+The award upholds Paul Robeson’s belief in the artist’s responsibility to society and dedication to the betterment of humankind that he embodied in his life and work.
+It is the only award jointly administered by Actors’ Equity Association and Actors’ Equity Foundation.